apoo/mixpanel_export/README.md

-mixpanel_export
+Mixpanel Export
 ===============

-Mixpanel library that lets you export your data
+Mixpanel Python library that lets you export your data.